w3c/wcag3/guidelines/groups/text-and-wording/text-to-speech/text-appearance-not-relied-on.md

 type: foundational
 ---

-Meaning conveyed by :term[text] :term[style properties] is also :term[programmatically determinable].
+Meaning conveyed by :term[text] style properties is also :term[programmatically determinable].

 :::applies-when
 * the styling, weight, or other text characteristics convey meaning beyond what the text itself says.